 While most people only associate consequences with driving while intoxicated, you can also face serious penalties for operating a boat while intoxicated.
 Section 49.06 of the Texas Penal Code makes it a Class B misdemeanor to operate a watercraft while intoxicated.
 This offense carries jail time, license suspension, and fines.

-If you were arrested or are facing charges for operating a watercraft while intoxicated, you need the help of a boating while intoxicated (BWI) lawyer in Dallas from the Law Offices of Randall B. Isenberg: 214-696-9253.
+If you were arrested or are facing charges for operating a watercraft while intoxicated, you need the help of a Dallas boating while intoxicated (BWI) lawyer in Dallas lawyer from the Law Offices of Randall B. Isenberg: 214-696-9253.

 What is “legally intoxicated” in Texas?